richierocks/learningr/README.md

     library(devtools)
     install_github("learningr", "richierocks")

-Some filenames have been changed slightly to conform to CRAN portability requirements.  to change them back to those in the book, type:
+Some filenames have been changed slightly to conform to CRAN portability requirements.
+To change them back to those in the book, type:

     library(learningr)
     fix_filenames()